-Meeting My Wine
+Meeting My Wine In Tuscany

 Vineyards aren’t the only delicious highlight on the ride.
 We whizz past olive groves, tobacco plots and even muddy fields for growing wheat.
 While sometimes we’re shaded by trees for a forest ambiance, other times flat plains meet with rolling green hills dotted with ancient stone farmhouses and magnificent churches.